Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Cross-view Saliency Alignment

-\paragraph{Joint Saliency Alignment.} The SaliencySwap ensures that the feature map of each view contains semantic consistent features.
-To further enhance the encoder's ability to identify the location of the foreground object, we propose to align the saliency mask with a correspondence intensity matrix that captures the pixel-level correlation from the feature map of one view to the other, as shown in Figure~\ref{sytem_fig} (b).
-The correspondence intensity matrix $C$ is formulated as follows:
+\textbf{Joint Saliency Alignment.}\quad To enhance the encoder's ability to identify the location of the foreground object, we propose to align the saliency mask with a correspondence intensity matrix that captures the pixel-level correlation from the feature map of one view to the other, as shown in Figure~\ref{sytem_fig} (b).
+The correspondence intensity matrix $C$ is formulated as follows: where $\sigma(\cdot)$ denotes sigmoid activation.
 Note that the shape of $C_{q,k}^{l}$ is $W^l\times H^l$ and the $max(\cdot)$ operation is performed over the second axis of $A_{q,k}^{l}$.
-We then define a symmetrized alignment loss between the saliency mask $M$ and the correspondence intensity matrix $C$:

-where $\delta^{l}(\cdot): \mathbb{R}^{W\times H} \rightarrow \mathbb{R}^{W^l\times H^l}$ denotes the bilinear downsampling operation.
+We then define a symmetrized alignment loss between the saliency mask $M$ and the correspondence intensity matrix $C$: where $\delta^{l}(\cdot): \mathbb{R}^{W\times H} \rightarrow \mathbb{R}^{W^l\times H^l}$ denotes the bilinear downsampling operation.
 The proposed alignment loss restricts the most cross-view correlated pixels to the saliency region and thus gives the model localization ability.
 In addition, leveraging cross-layer semantics also enhances the representation of multi-scale learning.